 Disruptive Innovation Risk.
 Companies that the Adviser believes are capitalizing on disruptive innovation and developing technologies to displace older technologies or create new markets may not in fact do so.
 Companies that initially develop a novel technology may not be able to capitalize on the technology.
 Companies that develop disruptive technologies may face political or legal impediments attributable to competitors, industry groups or local and national governments.
 These companies may also be exposed to risks applicable to sectors other than the disruptive innovation theme for which they are chosen, and the securities issued by these companies may underperform the securities of other companies that are primarily focused on a particular theme.
-The Fund may invest in a company that does not currently derive any revenue from disruptive innovations or technologies in the future.
+The Fund may invest in a company that does not currently derive any revenue from disruptive innovations or technologies, and there is no assurance that a company will derive any revenue from disruptive innovations or technologies in the future.
 A disruptive innovation or technology may constitute a small portion of a company's overall business.
 As a result, the success of a disruptive innovation or technology may not affect the value of the equity securities issued by the company.